JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor.md

 ## Bio

+David Kantor, San Francisco Bay area, has been a member of the General Council for two years.
+This paper is the basis of a presentation which Kantor made to the General Council at its mid-year meeting in January 1995.

-David Kantor has been a reader since 1968.
+David Kantor has been a reader since 1968, and has been a computer software designer for managing corporate voice and data communication networks.
 He manages The Fellowship's internet services and is Chair of the International Fellowship Committee.

+He is vice president of the Rocky Mountain Spiritual Fellowship.
+He has recently written, directed, and produced a feature length film, “_Re-Imagining Jesus_”, based on _The Urantia Book_.

+David Kantor is the director of Urantia Book Films, sponsored by Rocky Mountain Spiritual Fellowship.
+He is producer of the Amazon Prime film, “Re-Imagining Jesus” and has a new film, “Who Say You That I Am?” currently in production, optimistically projected for completion by the end of 2020.
+He was also on the editorial team for the newly published book, “The Untold Story of Jesus.”

 ## Articles